 3.11.
 In order to remunerate members of a collegial body for their work and participation in the meetings of the collegial body, they may be remunerated from the company's funds.
 6 .
 The general shareholders' meeting should approve the amount of such remuneration.
-11 Members of the Management Board are not remunerated for their service on the Management Board (however, such possibility is set out in the Articles of Association). --- ---- --

-Principle IV: The duties and liabilities of a collegial body elected by the general shareholders' meeting

-The corporate governance framework should ensure proper and effective functioning of the collegial body elected by the general shareholders' meeting, and the powers granted to the collegial body should ensure effective monitoring7 of the company's management bodies and protection of interests of all the company's shareholders.
+Not applicable Members of the Management Board are not remunerated for their service on the Management Board (however, such possibility is set out in the Articles of Association).
+Principle IV: The duties and liabilities of a collegial body e elected by the general shareholders' meeting The corporate governance framework should ensure prop shareholders' meeting, and the powers granted to the management bodies and protection of interests of all the co collegial body should ensure effective monitoring 7 of the company's 4.1.

-· / ~ ~ 4.1.
 The collegial body elected by the general shareholders' meeting (hereinafter in this Principle referred to as the 'collegial body') should ensure integrity and transparency of the company's financial statements and the control system.
 The collegial body should issue recommendations to the company's management bodies and monitor and control the company's management performance.
 8 Yes The Management Board evaluates the project of company's annual financial statements and the project of profit (loss) distribution and issues them to the general shareholders' meeting.
 4.2.
 Members of the collegial body should act in good faith, with care and responsibility for the benefit and in the interests of the company and its shareholders with due regard to the interests of employees and public welfare.
 Independent members of the collegial body should (a) under all circumstances maintain independence of their analysis, decision-making and actions (b) do not seek and accept any unjustified privileges that might compromise their independence, and (c) clearly express their objections should a member consider that decision of the collegial body is against the interests of the company.
 Should a collegial body have passed decisions independent member has serious doubts about, the member should make adequate conclusions.
-Should an independent member resign from his office, he should explain the reasons in a letter addressed to the collegial body or audit committee and, if necessary, respective company-not-pertaining body (institution).
-Yes Basing on company's data, the members of the Management Board act in good will with regard to the company, follow the interests of the company, not the interests of their own or of the third parties, act in conformity with the principles of fairness and prudence, under an obligation of confidentiality and with due responsibility, thus they aim at maintaining the independence of decision-making.
-4.3.
-Each member should devote sufficient time and attention to perform his duties as a member of the collegial body.
-Each member of the collegial body should limit other professional obligations of his (in particular any directorships held in other companies) in such a manner they do not interfere with proper performance of duties of a member of the collegial body.
-In the event a member of the collegial body should be present in less than a half 9 of the meetings of the collegial body throughout the financial year of the company, shareholders of the company should be notified.
-Yes In the year 2007 the members of the Management Board held the meetings of the Management Board (each meeting had the proper quorum) and each member devoted sufficient time to perform her/his duties as a member of the Management Board.
+Should an independent member resign from his office, he should explain the reasons in a letter addressed to Yes Basing on company's data, the members of the Management Board act in good will with regard to the company, follow the interests of the company, not the interests of their own or of the third parties, act in conformity with the principles of fairness and prudence, under an obligation of confidentiality and with due responsibility, thus they aim at maintaining the independence of decision-making.

 6 It is notable that currently it is not yet completely clear, in what form members of the supervisory board or the board may be remunerated for their work in these bodies.
 The Law on Companies of the Republic of Lithuania (Official Gazette, 2003, No 123-5574) provides that members of the supervisory board or the board may be remunerated for their work in the supervisory board or the board by payment of annual bonuses (tantiems) in the manner prescribed by Article 59 of this Law, i.e. from the company's profit.
-The current wording, contrary to the wording effective before 1 January 2004, eliminates the exclusive requirement that annual bonuses (tantiems) should be the only form of the company's compensation to members of the supervisory board or the board for their work in other forms, besides bonuses, although this possibility is not expressly stated either.
+The current wording, contrary to the wording effective before 1 January 2004, eliminates the exclusive requirement that annual bonuses (tantiems) should be the only form of the company's compensation to members of the supervisory board or the board.
+So it seems that the Law contains no prohibition to remunerate members of the supervisory board or the board for their work in other forms, besides bonuses, although this possibility is not expressly stated either.